koush/vysor.io/.github/ISSUE_TEMPLATE/android_bug_report.md

 ---
 name: Android Bug report
 about: Use this template to report bugs when mirroring Android devices.
-title: 'Android: Something Is Wrong'
+title: 'Android: Short Description of Issue'
 labels: ''
 assignees: ''